smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRemoteControlSettings.md

 SDL must
 - deny access to RC_module for another RC_application_2 after it sends control RPC (either SetInteriorVehicleData or ButtonPress) for the same RC_module without asking a driver
-- not process the request from RC_application_2 and respond with result code IN_USE, success:false
+- not process the request from RC_application_2 and respond with result code REJECTED, success:false
 - leave RC_application_1 in control of the RC_module

 3.